Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 generates generic and custom tabs by calling the corresponding component.
 Tab components have the following props:

 - `parametersGroupData`: the metadata of the parameters group
-- `userAppRoles`: an array containing the user application roles (e.g. `Platform.Admin`); these roles are used to restrict access to some tabs when `[parametersGroup].options.authorizedRoles` is defined
+- `userAppRoles`: an array containing the user application roles (e.g. `Platform.Admin`); these roles are used to restrict access to some tabs when `[parametersGroup].additionalData.authorizedRoles` is defined
 - `context`: a context object to pass all additional information; this object contains:
   - editMode: a boolean defining whether the edition mode is enabled (to disable user input if required)
   - isDarkTheme: a boolean defining whether or not the dark theme is enabled (can be used to adapt components to the